-Mitigation Measures The project does not h therefore, no mitigation ave population and measures are require housing related ed. impacts that n need to be mi tigated,
+The project does not have population and housing related impacts that need to be mitigated, therefore, no mitigation measures are required.

 16. PUBLIC SERVICES

 The City of Gridley has public services and infrastructure in place for the proposed project.
 The City contracts much of its public services consisting of fire, electric, and police protection.
 While these services are contracted, it does not diminish the high level of service provided for its residents.
 The city provides overall administrative services, recreation and park services and coordination, and partners with the Gridley Unified School District.